reneboer/vera-TeslaCar/README.md

 # vera-TeslaCar
 Vera plugin for Vera and openLuup to control your Tesla with same commands as the mobile app, like Charging control, open/close locks, doors, windows, etc.

+# No longer working!!!
+Tesla changed to logon and I need to update the code.
+Will be updated as soon as I can.

 You can find the full instructins in the [Wiki](https://github.com/reneboer/vera-TeslaCar/wiki).

 Some to-do's